 The Refusal of Time is jointly owned by the San Francisco Museum of Modern Art (purchase, by exchange, through an anonymous gift and the K. Hart Smith Trust) and The Metropolitan Museum of Art (purchased with Roy R. and Marie S. Neuberger Foundation Inc. and Wendy Fisher Gifts and The Raymond and Beverly Sackler 21st Century Art Fund)

 “With her mastery of de-contextualizing and re-contextualizing imagery, Anita not only takes us on a breathtaking albeit imagined visual journey, but brings us crashing back down to Earth with the startling, though much needed reminder, that none of it is real.”—ArtAttack

 Austrian artist Anita Witek makes her debut at the Wexner Center with a monumental site-specific photomontage installation in the lower lobby, the first the artist has realized in the US.
-The work’s title will be announced in the coming days.
 It’s organized by the Wexner Center for the Arts and curated by Lucy I. Zimmerman, a curatorial assistant at the Wex.